Originally published February 2020. Refreshed June 2026 with updated hotels, restaurants, and current visiting info!

 While our budget was not super limited for a road trip within Europe, we did realize it would drastically change if we had a car rental for the full ten days.
 Most rental companies tack on a massive fee for a one-way trip when it crosses country borders.
 We were quoted an additional 600 euro for this route!

-Luckily, the amazing people at Auto Europe offered a simple alternative: Two separate rentals.
+Luckily, the amazing people at Auto Europe offered a simple alternative: two separate rentals.
 We had one car for our driving trip in Portugal for the first five days, then a second car for the second five days.
 It was a slight inconvenience, but it’s only a two-hour drive between Faro in southern Portugal to Seville in southern Spain.
 It’s simple to take an Uber, car share program or bus between the destinations and you can then use your saved funds to splash out later.

-Day 5-6-7: Seville, Spain
+Day 5-7: Seville, Spain

 The Vincci La Rábida Hotel is super close to the giant gothic cathedral and the Alcazar Palace in Seville, so most attractions are easily accessible through the narrow cobblestone streets.
 This hotel has classic archways and a cool courtyard for a drink and a treat.
 Head up to the rooftop to see the top of the cathedral too.
-I don’t know which was better – this rooftop view or the picturesque yellow-trimmed courtyard with fountain you can indulge for breakfast.

 Erected to avoid ancient ruins discovered below its surface, the ‘mushroom’ offers rooftop views of the city from a fresh angle.
-Pay for a ticket and take the elevator to the top, where there’s a curvy catwalk flanked by a sign to highlight points of interest.
-Your ticket is good for a free sangria at the bar there too.
+Tickets currently run €15-18 per adult and include a curvy catwalk flanked by a sign to highlight points of interest, plus a free drink at the bar there.

 As for meals, we were lucky to stumble on the Casa Pepe Hillo.
 If you can move past the bullheads that decorate the walls, you’ll be rewarded with some of the best tapas I’ve had in the city.
 It’s near the famed bullring and is open until midnight.